ugvenkat/docker-Java-kubernetes-project/README.md

 Step 3.1: Install kubectl

 Install Jenkins
- Download  "Generic Java Package (.war) from https://www.jenkins.io/download/ java -jar jenkins.war
+ Download  jenkins.msi from https://www.jenkins.io/download/
- This will provide the initial password. navigate to localhost:8080
+ Run service as local user:
+    Create local useraccount admin and grant logon access

+--To get Logon Access.
+  Logon to the computer with administrative privileges.
+  Open the ‘Administrative Tools’ and open the ‘Local Security Policy’ Expand ‘Local Policy’ and click on ‘User Rights Assignment’ In the right pane, right-click ‘Log on as a service’ and select properties.
+  Click on the ‘Add User or Group…’ button to add the new user.
+  In the ‘Select Users or Groups’ dialogue, find the user you wish to enter and click ‘OK’ Click ‘OK’ in the ‘Log on as a service Properties’ to save changes.

+ Account: admin
+ Password: passabcbcbc
+ During installaion change the port to 9090

- Enter the initial password and continue.
+ Get the password from the location C:\Users\admin\AppData\Local\Jenkins\.jenkins\secrets\initialAdminPassword and enter the Administrator password:
- Customize Jenkins

  Click "Install Suggested plugins"   ("This will take some time")

  Create First Admin User ("Fill all the details") Proceed to all the prompts.
- Finally you will see Jenkins running.
+  Click "Start using Jenkins"